The mysql.server script can be used to start or stop the server,

 in your `/etc/rc*' files when you start using MySQL for

 production applications.
-Note that if you modify mysql.server
+Note that if you modify mysql.server, then

 if you upgrade MySQL sometime, your modified version will be